Damitwhy/NA-Share/README.md

 ## Database Configuration:

 - Django's default database is `db.sqlite3`, which is a file in the root directory.
-However, you may be better off with an off-site database like PostgreSQL, MySQL, or MongoDB.
+However, you may be better off with an off-site database like PostgreSQL, MySQL, or MongoDB NA-Share is already set up to use PostgreSQL database URL.
 - To use PostgreSQL, create a `env.py` file in the root directory of your project and add the following environment variables pointing to your Postgresql URL:
   ```sh
   import os